avocado-framework/avocado/man/avocado.rst

       --keep-tmp            Keep job temporary files (useful for avocado debugging).
       --ignore-missing-references
-                            Force the job execution, even if some of the test references are not resolved to tests. "on" and "off" will be deprecated soon.
+                            Force the job execution, even if some of the test.
       --disable-sysinfo     Enable or disable sysinfo information.
 Like hardware details, profiles, etc.
       --execution-order RUN.EXECUTION_ORDER